LOUISIANA STATE CHAPTER

 The Louisiana state chapter is the fourth state affiliate of the national Conservative Baptist Network formed in February 2020 to bring positive, biblical solutions that strengthen the SBC in an effort to fulfill the Great Commission and influence culture.

 Dr. Philip Robertson, SBC Executive Committee member and two-time past president of the Louisiana Baptist Convention, is senior pastor of Philadelphia Baptist Church in Pineville, La., and served as a member of the Louisiana Baptist Convention Executive Board from 1997-2003, including two years as president of that board.
 He has also served on the Board of Trustees for New Orleans Baptist Theological Seminary.
 Robertson also serves on committees and boards for his local association and the Louisiana Baptist Convention.

-Dr. Nathan Davis currently serves as senior pastor at First Baptist Church, Coushatta, La.
-Throughout his 24 years of ministry, he has served in various roles including as youth pastor, associate pastor, board of trustee member at Louisiana College, president of the Louisiana Baptist Convention’s Pastor’s Conference and is a current Executive Board member of the Louisiana Baptist Convention.
+Dr. Nathan Davis, throughout his 24 years of ministry, has served in various roles including as youth pastor, associate pastor, board of trustee member at Louisiana College, and president of the Louisiana Baptist Convention’s Pastor’s Conference.
 He has studied abroad in Greece and Oxford, England and received his Master of Divinity and Doctor of Ministry degrees from Southwestern Baptist Theological Seminary.
 He is passionate about the conservative values held by the Southern Baptist Convention and is honored to be a part of the Conservative Baptist Network.